gmc-code/PC-microbit-micropython/docs/images/Built_in_images.rst

 Display.show a built in Image
 ----------------------------------------

-.. py:function:: show(image)
+.. py:function:: display.show(image)

-    | Display an image.
+    | Display an image, where image is a built in image such as **Image.Heart**.

-| The code below displays a heart.
+| The code below displays a the built-in heart image.

 .. code-block:: python